ampproject/amphtml/spec/amp-versioning-policy.md

 Each AMP extension is versioned independently.
 Publishers of AMP documents can choose the major and minor version of an extension; they cannot choose the patch version.

-- Minor versions may be changed for breaking behavior changes *without* breaking API changes.
+- Extension minor versions may be changed for breaking behavior changes *without* breaking API changes.
-- Major versions *must* be changed for any breaking API changes.
+- Extension major versions *must* be changed for any breaking API changes.

 ## Breaking changes